fitnr/buoyant/README.md

 ### Compatibility

-Buoyant is compatible with Python 2 and 3.
+Buoyant is compatible with Python 3.5+.

 ### License